 How to Check Your Instagram Messages

 Instagram started as a photo and video-sharing social platform.
-After a while, it introduced comments and direct messaging to encourage more interaction between users.
+After a while, it introduced comments and direct messaging to encourage user interaction.
 These days, Instagram has all the features of a modern messaging app.

-You can send text messages, upload photos in your DMs, and even make video calls.
-You can do it all, whether you want to send out a private message or send notifications in bulk.
-Check out a few ways the platform allows you to check your messages on any device and a few tricks and workarounds for some pesky privacy issues.
+You can send text messages, upload photos in your DMs, and even make video calls, whether you want to send a private message or send notifications in bulk.
+Check out a few ways the platform allows you to check your messages on any device and a few tricks and workarounds for pesky privacy issues.

 How to Check Your Instagram Direct Messages (DMs) on the iPhone App